← Back to 史記

 西

-Wei Yang heard this order issued and entered Qin from the west.
-Through Jing Jian he sought an audience with Xiao Gong.
+Wei Yang heard that this order had been issued and went west into Qin.
+Through Jing Jian, he sought an audience with Duke Xiao.

 53